apache/mynewt-site/docs/os/modules/console/console.md

 ###Description

-In the Mynewt OS, the console library comes in two versions:
+In the Mynewt OS, the console library comes in three versions:

 * The `sys/console/full` package implements the complete console functionality and API.
 * The `sys/console/stub` package implements stubs for the API.

-Both packages export the `console` API, and any package that uses the console API must list `console` as a requirement.
-For example, the shell package defines the following `pkg.yml`
+* The `sys/console/minimal` package implements minimal console functionality of reading from and writing to console.
+It implements the `console_read()` and `console_write()` functions and stubs for all the other console functions.

-file:
+All the packages export the `console` API, and any package that uses the console API must list `console` as a requirement its `pkg.yml` file:

 ```no-highlight